oeloeloel/forked/README.md

 | Navigation | (experimental) |
 |-|-|
 | `jump "#chunk_id"` | navigates to the chunk specified by `#chunk_id` |
+| `jump 3` | navigates chunks in the story file relative to the current chunk (e.g. 3 chunks below the current chunk)
+| `fall` | navigates to the next chunk in the story file
+| `jump` | navigates to the previous chunk in the story file
 | `history[-1]` | Gets the chunk_id for the current chunk |
 | `history[-2]` | Gets the chunk_id for the last visited chunk |